optimagic-dev/optimagic/README.rst

 Warning
 =======

-Estimagic is still in beta status and the API might still change.
+Estimagic is in beta status and the API might change.